COVID-19 FAQs for English Schools in the UK

 Is the school closed?

-Per the government’s latest advice to increase social distancing and the announcement that UK schools have now closed, we have made the decision to close our Brighton, London Greenwich and Oxford schools on Friday 20th March.
+Per the government’s latest advice to our UK schools are currently closed, with the plan to reopen from 15th June.
+We made the decision to close our Brighton, London Greenwich and Oxford schools on Friday 20th March.
 We have started online courses from Monday 23rd March.

 What is the school/centre doing to protect the community?